Superhoben/MD-simulation-CDIO/index.rst

 Specific heat capacity:
 =======================
 For testing the specific heat capacity, 6 different tests were conducted for NVE as well as NVT ensemble (3 for each ensemble) for the following materials: Copper (Cu), Silver (Ag) and Aluminium (Al).
 Those tests were simulated on Macbook Pro 13-inch, 2017 personal computer with CPU: Intel 2.3 GHz Dual-Core i5.
 Simulation time was around 15 minutes per simulation.
+For additional details, please refer to the "README.txt" file in the GitHub repository path: /MD-simulation-CDIO/Premade_simulation_data/Specific_heat_capacity/.
+All the simulated files containing the relevant data can be found in the same path mentioned above.

 NVE Simulations for the Specific heat capacity
 =======================